-2 The Company has restated its investment hold in books as at April 01, 2018 on fair value basis creating in recording of fair value gain of ₹ 520 lees.
-During the FY 2018-19 there is reversal of ₹ 520 lees fair value gain on socreed of account realizations.
+2. The Company has restated its investment held in books as at April 01, 2018 on fair value basis resulting in recording of fair value gain of ₹ 520 lacs.
+During the FY 2018-19 there is reversal of ₹ 520 lacs fair value gain on account of actual realisation.

-3 The Company has to record interest income on loans based on EIR model as per standard issued by the MCA.
-These resulted in reversal of Processing meeting of ₹ 22 leas and reversal of expense of ₹ 3 73 lees.
-Under EIR model, the Company has recorded income using EIR which is based on loan each flow including loan origination income and expense.
+3. The Company has to record interest income on loans based on EIR model as per standard issued by the MCA.
+These resulted in reversal of Processing income of ₹.82 lacs and reversal of expense of ₹.3.73 lacs.
+Under EIR model, the Company has recorded income using EIR which is based on loan cash flow including loan origination income and expense.